 I am soo sorry this Christmas post is late!

 Brandon walked into his bedroom carrying a remote control airplane, a bag of chocolate cookies, and a Vancouver Island model.
 Those were his Christmas presents.
 He looked at a little coin on his bedside table and sighed.
-It had been two weeks since his third visit to Magi-Land and he thought he might want to go again.
+It had been three months since his third visit to Magi-Land and he thought he might want to go again.
 He planned to go the next day when he could bring all he needed.

 “Brandon!”
 Jan said happily when he saw Brandon.
 Brandon’s arms were full of presents and cards.
 Brandon handed Jan a card.
 “Oh, thanks so much!”
 Jan exclaimed.
 Brandon nodded happily at him.

 Brandon walked to the new train station.
 A few floating metal platforms glided into a tunnel.
 Brandon stepped onto one, sitting down on a glowing blue bench.
 The train whizzed through the glass tube, all the scenery outside getting blurry.
 Now that Brandon wasn’t a newcomer, the ground was green and the sky was blue again.
 Grassland the voice of the train said as it came to a slow halt.

 Brandon climbed out.
 No one followed him.
 The train seemed to be empty that day.
 “Merry Christmas!”
 Brandon shouted, handing Oaky and Oaka each a Christmas themed watering can and some wrapped shovels so they could shovel snow off their branches.